kdboller/kdboller.github.io/index.md

 <p>I currently live in Austin, TX where I am the VP of Product (Revenue and Analytics) for <a href="http://www.flosports.tv/" >FloSports</a>. </p>

-<p>I have broad experience in finance, corporate strategy and software development across industries including sports media, healthcare and technology.</p>
+<p>My diverse career experience includes finance, corporate strategy and software development across industries including sports media, healthcare and technology.</p>

-<p>I am extremely passionate about the analytical revolution unfolding across sports media and sports technology;
+<p>As a major sports enthusiast and technologist, I am extremely passionate about the analytical revolution unfolding across sports media and sports technology.</p>

-I am interested in consulting, advisory and board member work within the sports technology space.</p>
+<p>I am very interested in consulting, advisory and board member work within the sports technology space.</p>

 <hr>

+<h3> Please feel free to get in touch:</h3>
+<a href="mailto:kdboller@gmail.com" target="_top">Email</a> | <a href="https://www.linkedin.com/in/kevinboller/" >LinkedIn</a>

 <center>
 <h2>RECENT ARTICLES</h2>